 The ROI doesn’t look great.
 Why such limited success?
-Logistics software is complex and challenging.
-It requires expertise in both business processes and software development.
+Logistics management software is a complex and challenging project.
+It requires expertise in both business processes and building an expandable software system.

 To do this, let’s build a bigger picture.
 This guide analyzes in detail how: